Eric-Lautanen/ezPDF/README.md

 * **Tables:** CSV/TSV files render best with fewer than 20 columns
 * **Mobile:** Close the sidebar after adding files to maximize preview space
 * **Performance:** For large exports (20+ files), consider exporting in smaller batches
+* **Text vs Code:** Upload files with proper extensions (.js, .py, etc.) for syntax highlighting - the paste area is for plain text only

 ---